WB-PIDA-Data-Science-Shop/cliarapp/README.md

 ## Deployment

 The app is deployed to Posit Connect.
-Deployment manifests are in `rsconnect/internal-server/galileukim/`.
-Usage telemetry is tracked via `usage_tracker.qmd`.
+For more information on how to deploy it, please see [here](https://rstudio.github.io/rsconnect/reference/deployApp.html).